 Playa de Papagayo

-Certainly one of the most well-known of all the island’s beaches, Playa de Papagayo actually comprises a series of beaches separated by volcanic rocks.
-The main Papagayo beach is the the last one before the Punta del Papagayo, and also the only one with somewhere to eat – a chiringuito-style bar-restaurant sits above the cove.
-The sand is fine and golden with lovely clear water that makes for great snorkelling.
-Importantly, thanks to its location at the southern tip, Papagayo usually enjoys the best weather on the island.
+One of the most well-known of all the island’s beaches, Playa de Papagayo is in fact a series of stretches separated by volcanic rocks.
+The main Papagayo beach is the the last one before the Punta del Papagayo – Lanzarote’s southernmost tip .
+It’s also the only one with somewhere to eat: a chiringuito (small bar-restaurant) above the cove.
+The sand is fine and golden with clear water that makes for great snorkelling.
+Importantly, thanks to its southern location, Papagayo tends to enjoy the best weather on the island.

 Playa Chica (aka Pila de la Barrilla)